kotyaralih/AntiBotBE/README.md

 # AntiBotBE
-Protection from bots for servers, using PM4
+Protection from bots for cracked bedrock servers using PM4